Kévin Mayi

-Ulrich Kévin Mayi (born 14 January 1993) is a professional footballer who plays as a striker for Turkish club Denizlispor.
-Born in France, he represents the Gabon national team.
+Ulrich Kévin Selom Mayi (born 14 January 1993) is a professional footballer who plays as a striker.
+Born in France, he plays for the Gabon national team.

 Career

 Mayi made his professional debut on 7 May 2012 in a league match against Marseille appearing as a substitute.

 In August 2014, he joined Gazélec Ajaccio, newly promoted to Ligue 2, on a season-long contract.

 In July 2016, Mayi signed with Eredivisie side NEC.

 International career

 Born in France, Mayi is of Gabonese descent.
 He is a youth international for France.
 He debuted for the Gabon national team in a 3–0 2021 Africa Cup of Nations qualification win over DR Congo on 25 March 2021.